-- Recommendation 5a: The Committees should reconsider the current student-to-teacher funding ratios for students in kindergarten through third grade - The study team's examination of previous Arkansas EB studies, other national adequacy studies, stakeholder engagement feedback, and literature review findings all point to lower student-to-teacher funding ratios for kindergarten through third grade than currently provided for in the Arkansas matrix - The EB studies and other national adequacy studies suggest funding at a 15:1 ratio, while the study team's literature review identifies ratios of between 13 and 17:1.
+Recommendation 5a: The Committees should reconsider the current student-to-teacher funding ratios for students in kindergarten through third grade.

+Context and supporting evidence: The study team's examination of previous EB studies for the state, other national adequacy studies, stakeholder engagement feedback, and literature review findings all point to lower student-to-teacher funding ratios for kindergarten through third grade than currently provided for in the Arkansas matrix.
+The EB studies and other national adequacy studies suggest funding at a 15:1 ratio, while the study team's literature review identifies ratios of between 13 and 17:1.